 Another type of trading that is commonly practiced by Forex traders of all stripes is fundamental trading.
 What you are looking at with fundamental trading is the concept of trading currency pairs based on news events and other fundamental economic news that might impact the currency pairs.
 You cannot get away from the fact that real-world events have an impact on how currency pairs trade.
 If you don’t know what news events to look out for, or how those news events may shape the way that the currency pair moves, then you are likely going to be very confused by the market for a long time to come.

-There is no straight answer to which method is better.
+There is no straight answer to what type of trading analysis is best.
 The truth is, they work with each other, and you need both to make sense of the chaotic world that is Forex trading.
 Given the scale of the market and the fact that it involves countries from around the world, it should be easy to accept that it is going to be a complex road ahead until you find the strategy that best suits your personality.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.